 We will not share your information with third parties for marketing purposes.

 You have a choice about whether or not you wish to receive information from us.
-If you do not want to receive communications from us about the work we do for women with PGP including our publications and other products, campaigns, fundraising opportunities and surveys, then you can select your choices by ticking the relevant boxes situated on the form on which we collect your information.
+If you do not want to receive communications from us, you can select your choices by ticking the relevant boxes on the form you complete to provide your information.

 How you can access and update your information

 The accuracy of your information is important to us.
-If you change email address, or any of the other information we hold is inaccurate or out of date, please email us at: [email protected] or write to us at: 16 The Cleave, Harwell, Oxon, OX11 0EL.
+To update your personal information, please email us at: [email protected] or write to us at: 16 The Cleave, Harwell, Oxfordshire, OX11 0EL.

-You have the right to ask for a copy of the information the Pelvic Partnership hold about you.
-We may charge £5 for information requests to cover our administration costs in providing you with details of the information we hold about you.
+You have the right to ask for a copy of the information the Pelvic Partnership holds about you.
+We may charge £10.00 for information requests to cover our administration costs.

-Non-sensitive details (your email address etc.) are transmitted normally over the Internet, and this can never be guaranteed to be 100% secure.
-As a result, while we strive to protect your personal information, we cannot guarantee the security of any information you transmit to us, and you do so at your own risk.
-Once we receive your information, we make our best effort to ensure its security on our systems.
-Where we have given (or where you have chosen) a password which enables you to access our members' area, you are responsible for keeping this password confidential.
-We ask you not to share your password with anyone.
+Non-sensitive details (your email address etc.) which are sent over the internet can never be guaranteed to be 100% secure.
+As a result, we can’t guarantee the security of any information you send to us, and you do so at your own risk.
+Once we receive your information, we will make every effort to ensure its security on our systems.
+You are responsible for keeping any passwords confidential and we ask you not to share your password with anyone.

-We may analyse your personal information to create a profile of your interests and preferences so that we can contact you with information relevant to you.
+We may analyse your personal information so that we can contact you with information relevant to you.
 This information is kept confidential.

 Use of ‘cookies’